-and is also subject to discipline by the agency if the person has already been serving as a representative despite the restriction on practice elsewhere.
-Reciprocal discipline may be the most common form of agency discipline.
-An interviewee from DOL reported that to be the case in that agency, and that is also a finding of a recent empirical study of the USPTO.
-Once again, the agencies in the sample vary in their approaches to reciprocal discipline.
-Some have no rule, some have different rules depending on when in the proceeding the agency becomes aware of the outside discipline, and some expressly require an attorney representative to self-report discipline against that attorney in another jurisdiction or agency.
+213Reciprocal discipline does not run afoul of the APA rule discussed above because an attorney disciplined in another jurisdiction would not be "in good standing" in that jurisdiction and so not permitted to practice under the APA rule.
+See 5 U.S.C. § 500(b) ("An individual who is a member in good standing of the bar of the highest court of a State may represent a person before an agency on filing with the agency a written declaration and is also subject to discipline by the agency if the person has already been serving as a representative despite the restriction on practice elsewhere.214 Reciprocal discipline may be the most common form of agency discipline.
+An interviewee from DOL reported that to be the case in that agency, and that is also a finding of a recent empirical study of the USPTO.215 Once again, the agencies in the sample vary in their approaches to reciprocal discipline.
+Some have no rule, some have different rules depending on when in the proceeding the agency becomes aware of the outside discipline, and some expressly require an attorney representative to self-report discipline against that attorney in another jurisdiction or agency.216

-FERC, NLRB, and USDA have no express reciprocal discipline rule.
-The other five interviewed agencies have one or more reciprocity rules.
-The SEC rule is the simplest, stating that "[a]ny attorney who has been suspended or disbarred by a court of the United States or of any State ... shall be forthwith suspended from appearing or practicing before the Commission."
-The rule adds that the discipline triggering the reciprocity is deemed to occur at the time of the initial order, even if the attorney has the right to appeal that order.
+FERC, NLRB, and USDA have no express reciprocal discipline rule.217 The other five interviewed agencies have one or more reciprocity rules.
+The SEC rule is the simplest, stating that "[a]ny attorney who has been suspended or disbarred by a court of the United States or of any State ... shall be forthwith suspended from appearing or practicing before the Commission."218 The rule adds that the discipline triggering the reciprocity is deemed to occur at the time of the initial order, even if the attorney has the right to appeal that order.

 that he is currently qualified as provided by this subsection and is authorized to represent the particular person on whose behalf he acts.").
 The matter is less clear if an attorney is disciplined in one jurisdiction but still a member of good standing in another jurisdiction.
 Read literally, § 500(b) only requires an attorney to be a member in good standing of the bar of "a" State.
 However, if a jurisdiction has adopted ABA Model Rule 5.5, a lawyer disciplined in one state would not be able to take advantage of the rule allowing the lawyer to practice before a federal agency located in a different state where the lawyer is not licensed, because that rule only allows such practice if the lawyer is not "disbarred or suspended from practice in any jurisdiction."
 ABA Model Rule 5.5(c) & (d) (emphasis added).
-On the other hand, that rule would not prohibit a lawyer licensed in states A and B and disciplined only in state A from practicing before a federal agency located in state B. For a case upholding the imposition of reciprocal discipline by USPTO based on discipline the lawyer was licensed, see Chaganti v.
+On the other hand, that rule would not prohibit a lawyer licensed in states A and B and disciplined only in state A from practicing before a federal agency located in state B. For a case upholding the imposition of reciprocal discipline by USPTO based on discipline the lawyer received in one state, but where the lawyer had not been given reciprocal discipline in other states in which the lawyer was licensed, see Chaganti v.
 Lee, 187 F. Supp.3d 682, 693 (E.D.
 Va.
 2016) (finding that "the decisions of other state bars are irrelevant to the PTO's decision whether to impose reciprocal discipline in accordance with its own standards").
 The court in Chaganti noted that an order suspending an attorney from practice before the USPTO must be done in accordance with the APA, id. at 690, but did not specifically discuss § 500(b), likely because the practitioner's attorney did not raise that argument.